Top 9 gamification examples that show user engagement is the solution to app growth

 Why app gamification is the next big thing

-App gamification slashes user churn
+Gamification in apps slashes user churn

 what are some examples of gamification?